campbellcole/mawnolaug/README.md

 # this is used for the `{timestamp}` specifier and the random draw schedule
 timezone = "America/Los_Angeles"

+[monologues]
+# the Category within which monologue Channels will be created (optional)
+# setting this is highly recommended to avoid littering your server
+category_id = 1234567890123456
+# set to true to allow anyone to post in any monologue channel (false by default)
+allow_anyone = false

 # this section is optional. if not defined, random draws will be disabled.
 [random_draw]
 # this is the Channel that random monologues will be posted to